alyssamvalenzisi/HearMeOut/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is Python Project created with VS Code.
+It is a simple quiz that gene

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* Visual Studio Code
-* Ipsum version: 2.33
+	* Python as the coding environment
-* Ament library version: 999
+	* Tkinter to visualise the quiz in a window